Pokémon: The First Movie: Legacy

 The film serves as the primary influence on Mewtwo's portrayal in the Super Smash Bros. series of fighting games, in keeping with the anime inspiration for playable Pokémon characters.
 Mewtwo's playable debut in Super Smash Bros.
 Melee features Masachika Ichimura reprising his role as Mewtwo from the film, and the Japanese version of the game contains quotes reminiscent of Mewtwo's character in the film.
 The character's return as a DLC fighter in Super Smash Bros. for Nintendo 3DS and Wii U was heralded by the tagline "Mewtwo Strikes Back!" in a gameplay trailer.
+Instead of Ichimura, Mewtwo is voiced by Keiji Fujiwara in Super Smash Bros. for Nintendo 3DS and Wii U and Super Smash Bros.
+Ultimate.
+Elements and references from the second Mewtwo in Pokémon the Movie: Genesect and the Legend Awakened are included in later games such as its Mega Evolution, Final Smash, and Boxing Ring title.

-During the end credits of Pokémon the Movie: The Power of Us (2018), it was announced that a CGI remake was set to release on the following year.
+During the end credits of Pokémon the Movie: The Power of Us (2018), it was announced that a CGI remake was set to release in the following year.
 In December 2018, the release date of the remake was revealed as July 12, 2019.
-Pokémon fansite Serebii reported that the film, titled Pokémon: Mewtwo Strikes Back — Evolution, would be directed by Kunihiko Yuyama and Motonori Sakakibara.
+Pokémon fansite Serebii reported that the film, titled Pokémon: Mewtwo Strikes Back – Evolution, would be directed by Kunihiko Yuyama and Motonori Sakakibara.

-On January 22, 2020, it was announced that Netflix would be releasing the English dubbed version of the film.
+On January 22, 2020, it was announced that Netflix would be releasing the English-dubbed version of the film on February 27, 2020.